CommitForge/LinuxUtils/scripts/organize/multimedia_files/organize_photos_by_date/README.md

 ## Description
 This Bash script organizes photos by extracting their capture date using `exiftool` and moving them into date-based folders.
 It ensures that duplicate files are not copied by comparing hashes and prioritizes specific file types.

+The script could potentially be used for other files as well, since if it does not find image metadata, it falls back to using the file's creation date.

 ## Features
 - Automatically extracts the `DateTimeOriginal` metadata from images.
 - Sorts files into `YYYY/MM/DD` structured folders.